MikeyJL/node-scraper/README.md

 ## Introduction

 A simple node.js backend to scrape the internet.
-It's sill work in progress...
+It's still a work in progress...

 ## Roadmap